khrt/Raisin/README.md

 # HOOKS

-This blocks can be executed before or/and after every API call, using `before`, `after`, `before_validation` and `after_validation`.
+Those blocks can be executed before or/and after every API call, using `before`, `after`, `before_validation` and `after_validation`.

-Before and after callbacks execute in the following order:
+Callbacks execute in the following order:

 - before
 - before\_validation